ashishagarwal14/Solidity_Simple_Contracts/README.md

   example:

-    Seller can list "Book" for 1 eth, for this seller needs to deposit 2 eth as security amount while deploying the contract, then any seller can purchase the item by depositing 2 eth, once buyer receives the item and confirm, buyer will be returned eth as security amount.
+    Seller can list "Book" for 1 eth, for this seller needs to deposit 2 eth as security amount while deploying the contract, then any buyer can purchase the item by depositing 2 eth, once buyer receives the item and confirm, buyer will be returned 1 eth as security amount.
 After ending purchase, buyer will be returned 3 eth (security amount 2 eth + sold amount 1 eth)

   Security: